Conn Speaker Pipes

 NOTE: an undue preponderance of tone is typically noted in the bass and tenor octaves of the ordinary 8-foot manual stop of a pipe organ.
 Pipe ranks built in the ordinary way will thus display a decided tendency to weakness in their treble octaves.
 The fact that grave sounds travel farther and have more fullness than acute ones is alone sufficient to account for the weakness in the treble of a pipe organ, especially when the instrument is in a vast building and commonly heard a considerable distance from its situation; this weakness can be overcome with increased wind pressures and/or skillful voicing and regulating in the treble octaves or, in some cases, simply by the introduction of properly balanced octave (4-foot) and higher harmonic-corroborating stops.
 Conn speaker pipes function in a similar manner to augment the intensity of the harmonic upper partial tones of fundamental frequencies.

-Both types of 146s (right and left elevation) were constructed with cosmetic notches about a quarter of the way up the length of each pipe, all on the same side, this merely to enhance the visual perspective by simulating the appearance of real cylindrical metal organ pipes having labial mouths.
+Both types (right and left elevation) of the 146s were constructed with cosmetic notches about a quarter of the way up the length of each pipe, all on the same side, this merely to enhance the visual perspective by simulating the appearance of the labial mouths of cylindrical open metal organ pipes.

-In terms of volume output these units are inefficient compared with the power needed to run them, this because the only place from which the sound from the speakers can be heard is from the top of the pipes, their frequency range is limited, and by turning up treble volumes of other amps their effects are not as evident.
-This results from their unique design and purpose which is not to enlarge the sound but to add subtleties -- dispersion, color, and speech effects -- with the instrument's other direct beam loudspeakers already providing sufficient dB gain and reproduction of bass frequencies to complete the organ sound.
+In terms of volume output these units are obviously a bit inefficient compared with the power needed to run them, but that is not what they were built to do; the only place from which the sound from the speakers emerges is from the top of the pipes, their frequency range is limited, and by turning up treble volumes of other amps their effects are not as evident.
+This results from their unique design and purpose for dispersion of the sound and color/speech effects, relying upon the other direct beam loudspeakers of the instrument for decibel (dB) gain and reproduction of bass frequencies to fill out the organ sound.

-Since each set of Conn pipes can be powered by as little as 20 watts, the console's own internal amp may be all that's needed to run just one set, but, if two or more sets are connected, then the need for a separate external amp is typically required.
+Since each set of Conn pipes can be powered by as little as 5 watts/speaker the console's own internal amp may be all that's needed to run just one set of 145s or 146s at 20 watts each (10 watts for the 144s), but, depending on the power of the console's internal amp, if several sets are hooked up a separate external amp is typically needed.

-Conn engineers had a demonstration of this where a small microphone could be dropped inside any given pipe.
-This microphone was connected to a regular guitar amp, and they used a set of model 145 pipes labeled as to their tuned pitch; while holding down middle "C" on the organ, the microphone would be lowered into ANY "C" pipe, and a "C" was heard coming from the guitar amp.
+There's something else the Conn engineers observed when the pipes were tuned: they not only resonate at fundamental primes but also at other harmonics of the harmonic series.
+They had a demonstration of this where a small microphone was dropped inside given pipes.
+This microphone was connected to a regular guitar amp, and they used a set of model 145 pipes labeled as to their tuned pitch.
+While holding down middle "C" on the organ the microphone would be lowered into ANY "C" pipe, and a "C" was heard coming from the guitar amp.
 Then, while still holding middle "C", the microphone would be lowered into a "G" pipe, and one would hear a "G" [3rd harmonic, or 2nd upper partial tone] coming from the amp, and likewise with an "E" pipe, an "E" [5th harmonic, or 4th upper partial tone] would be heard coming from the amp.
-Engineers also noted that the sound emitted was non-directional along with a very slight bit of reverb after the key was released as the sound within the pipes rapidly dissipated.
+They also found a measurable bit of reverb after the key was released as the sound very quickly but gradually died away.

 Additionally, Conn engineers found that when the speakers were energized by held notes from the organ, the column of air in each pipe had to be put in motion before the sound could escape, resulting in the volume building up before the tone blossomed out the top of the pipes in all directions.
-As stated, the pipes tuned to the harmonics of the same fundamental also would resonate.
-The result of all this resonating and pneumatic action within the walls of the pipes was a harmonically enriched wall of sound lacking the beam effect produced by ordinary cone speakers alone.
-Additionally, when the keys were released, the column of air within the pipes would not come to rest immediately but would permit the tone to linger for a minute split of a second before dying away completely.
-These effects are definitely audible -- they can be heard by the listener, but not counted (save by scientific instruments).
+The pipes tuned to the harmonics of the same fundamental also would resonate.
+The result of all this resonating and pneumatic action within the walls of the pipes is unique and unreproducable by any other means.
+Additionally, when the keys were released, the column of air within the pipes would not come to rest immediately but would permit the tone to linger for a very minute split of a second before dying away completely.
+These effects can be detected up close using a good ear, but not counted (save by scientific instruments) but cannot be duplicated merely by adding tweeters or adjusting treble controls.

 Conn made a special add-on control box to provide easy switching between the console speakers and the pipes, but these kits are very hard to find these days -- one is extremely fortunate to simply have acquired one or more sets of pipes.

-Hooking up these pipe units to a Conn or any other electronic organ today presents a consideration of critical importance called impedance -- the resistance offered by the circuit to the transmission of an electrical current.
+Hooking up these pipe units to any electronic organ today presents a consideration of critical importance called impedance -- the resistance offered by the circuit to the transmission of an electrical current.

-Since the minimum impedance rating of most amps is 4 Ohms, it's plain to see that connecting several of these 8 Ohm speaker pipe units in parallel can make the amp work harder and, if the circuit's impedance is below the amp's minimum Ohm rating, the amp will heat up and possibly be ruined.
-How many of these speaker pipe units are hooked up therefore makes all the difference in whether or not the amp driving them will survive.
+Since the minimum impedance rating of most amps is 4 Ohms, it's plain to see that connecting several of these 8 Ohm speaker pipe units in parallel can make the amp work harder and, if the circuit's impedance is below the amp's minimum Ohm rating, the amp will heat up.
+How the speakers are wired therefore makes all the difference in whether or not the amp driving them will continue to operate.

 According to Ohm's Law the voltage in the circuit is the product of the current (in amps) and the impedance (in Ohms), and, since the wall socket voltage remains constant, whenever speaker units are paralleled the impedance load is reduced and the current in the circuit increases.
-This, again, as stated, makes the amp run hotter, and if the Ohm load is below the amp's minimum rating the amp can get fried and ruined.
+This, again, as stated, makes the amp run hotter than it's supposed to.

-Original Conn amplifiers are almost impossible to replace these days, as they went of of production long ago.
-The solid state ones were not quite as particular about impedance as tube amps were, but, like all amplifiers, they were rated for a minimum 4 Ohm load.
-As speakers are daisy-chained in parallel to one another the Ohm load always drops, so, one would never want to run a load that the amp is not rated to run at.
-Again, the lower the Ohm load, the harder the amp has to work.
+Original Conn amplifiers, being out of production for many years, are almost impossible to replace these days.
+The solid state ones were not quite as particular about impedance as tube amps were, but they all were rated for a minimum 4 Ohm load.
+As speakers are daisy-chained in parallel to one another the Ohm load always drops, so, it's never a good idea to try to run a load below that.
+Again, with constant voltage arriving from the electrical toggle, low Ohms in the circuit translates into more current, thus, the lower the Ohm load, the hotter the amp will run.
+If the equipment has protection circuitry and heat becomes a problem, the amp will shut off at heavy volumes, but the result is still the same: no sound.

-When Conn pipes are clean inside and in the best condition one hears up close a certain something that wasn't there before -- a subtle brightness in and spatial dispersion of the sound -- but since these units are now well over 50 years old, and house dust, dead insects, pet hair, and other debris tend to accumulate on the upward facing speaker cones.
-After coming into one's possession it's advisable for these units to be taken apart, cleaned and vacuumed, and checked.
-The original pipe finish may be restored using a tube of metallic gold leaf or metallic silver leaf Rub 'n Buff applied with a cotton ball and available from Hobby Lobby or other retailers.
+Over time house dust, pet hair, and even dead insects and other debris falling into the tops of the pipes tends to accumulate on the upward facing speaker cones.
+It's advisable in the beginning for these pre-owned units to be taken apart, cleaned and vacuumed, and checked prior to hook-up.
+The original pipe finish may be restored using a tube of metallic gold leaf or metallic silver leaf Rub 'n Buff applied with a cotton ball and available from craft retailers.
 Unwanted finish that happens to get on the speaker box is easily removed using mineral spirits and paper towels.

-What's important to understand about a Conn speaker pipe unit is that this invention, the way it disperses sound within the room, the gradual buildup and gradual decay of sound associated with it, and its efficiency compared with the power needed to run it, is old technology meant to work best with analog and digitally sampled electronic instruments and that its effects tend to dissipate somewhat with distance.
-Nevertheless it makes the diapason and flute stops sound a bit brighter, strings take on a finespun, discernable edge, reeds are keener, all voices sound as if they have more color and "breath," and full ensembles no longer cloy upon the ear, if they ever did, but can be listened to for long periods of time.
+What's important to understand about Conn pipes is that this invention, the way it disperses sound within the room, the gradual buildup and gradual decay of sound associated with it, and its efficiency compared with the power needed to run it, is old technology meant to work with conventional speakers and that its effects are most noticeable up close; if it is used all by itself the effect may be disappointing, but it was never intended to work that way.
+Up very close it makes the diapason and flute stops sound a slight bit brighter, strings take on a faint but finespun, discernable edge, reeds are a slight bit keener, the sound gets dispersed throughout the room to where it seems to come from every corner, adding to the depth and ambience of what the listener gets to hear.

-The general mistaken attitude prevalent today, looking backward in time at these units, is that they're aesthetic visual enhancements and nothing more, a reference only to the sight perspective but not to their audio effects.
-While they have always been in limited supply, and today they are still very hard to find among private sellers, the model 145 is short enough to sit on top of the console, if desired, and it does look awesome there.
+The general mistaken attitude prevalent today, looking backward in time at these units, is that they are merely aesthetic visual enhancements, a reference only to the sight perspective and not to their audio and pneumatic effects.

 Pricing of them today seems to be all over the place and is mostly dependent upon their condition.